Skip to main content

 About

-Team Fortress Classic is a multiplayer shooter game with a comedy theme.
+Team Fortress Classic is a multiplayer shooter game with comedy and violence themes.
 It was developed by Valve and was released on April 1, 1999.
 It received positive reviews from players.

 Skip User Reviews